TENS & Athlete Injuries: How to Use, Treatments and Benefits

 TENS is hence named as one of the most effective treatments for pain relief for athletes.
 This endorsement by doctors underscores the effectiveness and medicinal value that TENS units can offer to relieve pain.

-Benefits of Tens Units
+Benefits of Tens Units:

-- The Tens unit can be used anywhere on the body by just attaching silver electrodes to pain-afflicted area.
+- The Tens unit can be used anywhere on the body by just attaching silver electrodes to the pain-afflicted area.

 - One can control pulse rates, pulse widths, and all the frequencies for providing relief to the patient.

 - Alternatively, athletes can make use of muscle stimulators to treat chronic pain and speed muscle recovery after an injury.
 It prevents muscle atrophy too.

 Physical Therapy with the Tens Units:

 In addition to using the TENS unit at home, one can use the same in between physical therapy sessions, since it serves as an excellent supplement to the therapy.
 The TENS unit facilitates movements of the body by easing the pain and works to make your body move freely and easily.